T-McGauley/Portfolio-Project-2/README.md

 # Validation

 # JSHint
-warnings relating to use of let identified with JSHint
+warnings relating to use of let identified with JSHint. editing the code to give no warnings actually ended up making the js fail to work.
 <img src="assets/images/jshint.JPG">

 # W3C CSS
 No errors were returned when CSS was passed through the official W3C CSS Validator

 <img src="assets/images/css-validator.JPG">

 # W3C HTML